xpdustry/mod-loader/README.md

 ## Description

-A simple Mindustry plugin to enable jvm mod/plugin dependencies for V6 and V7 up to v135.
+A simple Mindustry plugin to enable jvm mod/plugin dependencies for V6 and V7 below v136.

 To use it, put your mods/plugins in a directory named `./mod-loader` instead of `./config/mods` (except `mod-loader`) and enjoy.

+## Building

+- `./gradlew jar` for a simple jar that contains only the plugin code.

+- `./gradlew shadowJar` for a fatJar that contains the plugin and its dependencies (use this for your server).

+## Testing

+- `./gradlew runMindustryClient`: Run Mindustry in desktop with the plugin.

+- `./gradlew runMindustryServer`: Run Mindustry in a server with the plugin.

+### Nice tips

-> Your file tree should look like this
+- Your file tree should look like this

   ```
   - config/